KevinDHofer/CPS1000/README.md

 All data of the CPS1000 cohort is stored in /data/CPS1000_data.RData.
 The analysis scripts can be found under CPS1000_Analysis.Rmd with the associated .html file.

-For the validation cohort (EMBL2016) data are stored in /validation/EMBL2016_data.RData.
+The respective validation data are stored in /validation.

-Please refer to the methods of the manuscript for details on the experimental setup and quality-control measures.
+Please refer to the methods of the manuscript for details on the experimental setup.

 If you use data from this work in published research, please cite the paper.

 *Installation guide*

-To run the entire analysis, clone the repository and run the script CPS1000_Analysis.Rmd.
+To run the entire analysis, clone the repository and run the script CPS1000_analysis.Rmd and EMBL2016_validation.Rmd.

 *System requirements*